flixyudh/rn-flix/packages/auto-image/README.md

 ## Description

-Auto Image is a React Native component that automatically scales images to fit the screen while maintaining their aspect ratio.
+AutoImage is a React Native component that automatically scales images to fit the screen while maintaining their aspect ratio.
 It also provides a loading indicator and error handling.

 ## Installation